AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51984-unchecked-used-default-value-and-non-default-product-field-values-are-not-saved.md

 <u>Expected results</u>

-Unchecked **[!UICONTROL Use Default Value]** and non-default product field values are saved for the second website, store, and store view.
+The values for the fields and for the checkboxes are saved.

 <u>Actual results</u>

-Unchecked **[!UICONTROL Use Default Value]** and non-default product field values are not saved for the second website, store, and store view.
+The values for the fields and for the checkboxes are not saved.

 ## Apply the patch